Relacibo/code-pick-recent-rs/README.md

 # code-pick-rs
-Input for e.g. wofi for selecting an entry from a list of recently opened folders/files or a list of workspaces to be opened in vscode.
+Input for e.g. [rofi](https://github.com/lbonn/rofi) for selecting an entry from a list of recently opened folders/files or a list of workspaces to be opened in vscode.
 The recent folders/files are extracted from `~/.config/Code/User/globalStorage/storage.json` and the workspaces from `~/.config/Code/User/workspaceStorage`.

 ## Install
 ```bash